kieranbrown/dotfiles/README.md

 ## Notes

 - dashlane integration - sync sensitive files such as ssh keys
+  - change origin of repo to ssh after ssh key sync
 - automatic configuration of gpgsign
 - mac casks installs should populate Brewfile.darwin by default
 - integrate mackup